daos-stack/daos/src/control/cmd/dmg/README.md

 ### Network

-- scan, retrieves details of available network devices.
+Provides capability to manage and enumerate available network devices.

 ### Pool

-- create, creates a DAOS storage pool across targets in the system.
-- destroy, destroys a given pool identified by its UUID.
-- query, queries details of given pool identified by its UUID.
-- set and get prop, manages update and retrieval of DAOS storage pool properties.
+Provides capability to create, destroy and manage DAOS storage pools including ability to manage individual properties and pool Access Control Lists.

 ### Storage

-- scan, retrieve storage device details relevant to DAOS configuration.
-- prepare, provision storage devices for use with DAOS.
-- format, format allocated storage for use with DAOS.
+Provides capability to scan available storage devices, provision relevant hardware and format allocated storage for use with DAOS.
-- query, gather detailed information on specific hardware devices.
-- set, set property on a given hardware device.
+The capability to run queries on a particular device as well as setting particular device properties is also provided.

 ### System

-- query, list system members/ranks that have previously joined.
-- stop, perform controlled shutdown on system members/ranks.
-- start, start previously stopped system members/ranks.
+Provides capability to query system members/ranks that have previously joined the DAOS system.
+Additionally perform controlled stop and start on members/ranks recorded in the system membership.